kaiquemiquelini/kaiquemiquelini/README.md

 ##

-- 💻 I'm software engineer, currently as a front-end developer.
+- 💻 I'm a software engineer, currently working as a front-end developer.
 - 📓 I’m currently learning Typescript
-- 🌏 Brazil
+- 🌏 From Brazil

 ## My Skills